Skip to content

 The talk will feature a keynote speech from prominent refugee campaigner Lord Alf Dubs.

-The event will also commemorate the legacy and commitment to refugees of Mona Mahmoud, student in the CMRB affiliated Master in Conflict, Displacement and Human Security programme.
+The event will also commemorate the legacy and commitment to refugees of Mona Mahmoud, a student in the CMRB-affiliated Masters in Conflict, Displacement and Human Security programme.

 Equality, governability and belonging at the time of pandemic by Professor Nira Yuval-Davis